Michael Mallary: Background and education

-Michael (Mike) Mallary was raised in Berkeley, California.
-His mother was an advertizing executive and his father was the noted sculptor, Robert Mallary.
+Michael (Mike) Mallary, born May 6, 1945, was raised in Berkeley, California.
+His mother was an advertising executive and his father was the sculptor Robert Mallary.
 He attended schools in Los Angeles, California and New York City.
 He attended Archbishop Stepinac High School where he built a Jacob's Ladder and a crude electron microscope as science projects.

 Mallary received the S.B. degree in physics from the Massachusetts Institute of Technology, Cambridge, in 1966 working under John King.
 He received his Ph.D. degree from the California Institute of Technology in 1971 writing a thesis on high-energy physics under the direction of Prof Frank J. Sciulli.

 From 1972 to 1974, Mallary was a post doctoral fellow at Rutherford Laboratory.

 Career

 In 1974, Mallary joined the Magnetic Corporation of America in Waltham, Massachusetts, designing large superconducting magnets intended for nuclear fusion, high energy physics, magnetic separation, power generation, etc.

 In 1980, Mallary joined Digital Equipment Corporation (DEC) in Shrewsbury, Massachusetts, as a head modeler and designer to support their effort to produce thin film heads for the RA90 disk drive.
 Bob Rottmayer was the head of the group.
 At DEC Mallary came up with the idea of the so-called "Diamond Head".
 This novel approach basically wrapped the yoke around the coil twice - effectively doubling the number of turns.
 (Maximizing readback voltage is always of paramount importance.
 This inductive head design was widely deployed, but it was eventually upstaged by the advent of magnetoresistive heads).

 From the early 1990s to 2008, Mallary worked for a succession of HDD companies including Rocky Mountain Magnetics, MKE, Quantum, Maxtor, and Seagate working mainly on head design but also on manufacturing aspects such as servowriting.
 It was during this period that he became involved with the International Storage Industry Consortium (INSIC) on the Extra High Density Recording (EHDR) project working with Mason Williams, Mark Kryder, Dave Thompson and others.
 The need for continued increases in areal data density led to an intense focus on perpendicular recording which offered the potential of areal-densities up to 1 Terabit per square inch.
-Earlier at DEC, Mallary had invented the trailing shield (or shielded-pole) write head for perpendicular recording.
+Earlier at DEC in 1985, Mallary had invented the trailing shield (or shielded-pole) write head for perpendicular recording.
 This design is able to reach higher recording areal-densities because it provides higher field gradients and more advantageous field angles than a conventional monopole head (see diagram).
 Perpendicular recording technology is presently used in all hard disk drives and Mallary's trailing-shield head design is ubiquitous.

 In 2009, Mallary joined Western Digital in San Jose working on advanced recording technologies including Heat-Assisted Magnetic Recording (HAMR) and Microwave Assisted Magnetic Recording (MAMR).